Laastine/hinterland/README.md

 # Zombie shooter

 Simple isometric game written in Rust.
-Early stage experiment, nothing intresting to see here.
+Early stage experiment, nothing intresting to see here.<br/>
 Project started as SDL2, but was later converted to use gfx-rs.

 ![screenshot](http://laastine.kapsi.fi/kuvat/zombieshooter.png)